-How do we get started with planing my bathroom remodel?
+How do we get started with planning my bathroom remodel?

-- We like to start the process with our design phase.
-During this phase we will get to know your wishes and your overall home style.
-From there we will help you navigate through the multitude of details involved with updating your bathroom's floor plan, cabinet style, counter top options, tile flooring options, lighting ideas and much more.
+- We start the process with the design phase where we will get to know your wishes and overall home style.
+From there we will help you navigate through the multitude of details involved with updating your bathroom's floor plan, cabinet style, countertop options, tile flooring options, lighting ideas and much more.

 How long will it take to remodel my bathroom?

-It will depend on the extent of your bathroom remodel as to how long it will take.
-Most bathroom remodels include removing the tub and or shower plus replacing the toilet vanity and flooring.
-If the bathroom remodel is more extensive the entire room may be rearranged and or enlarged involving concrete floor cutting removing and rearranging walls and the ceiling.
+- It will depend on the details of your design and the availability of materials and fixtures.
+Most bathroom remodels include removing the tub and/or shower plus replacing the toilet, vanity and flooring.
+If the bathroom remodel is more extensive, the entire room may be rearranged and/or enlarged involving concrete floor cutting, removing and rearranging walls and the ceiling.

 Can my shower be re-tiled without redoing the bathroom floor?

 - We have successfully replaced tubs and showers without redoing the bathroom flooring.
-Tubs can be more of an issue if the edge of the bathtub has a unique shape.
+Tubs can be challenging if the edge of the bathtub has a unique shape.
 The best situation is when the homeowner has extra tiles from the last bathroom remodel to repair the floor as necessary after the tub replacement.

 Is it necessary to have a bathroom exhaust fan?